5toFold – Connect & Commit | Five-to-Fold decision-mastery process

 I caution again:

-“Wait, we can’t just casually say, ‘this is how it’s now done.’
+“Wait, we can’t just casually say, ‘this is how it’s done, now.’
 Last time we agreed upon a specific way of making decisions.”

 Hardly anyone remembers what we had agree upon.
 People obviously never thought about the impact of decision-making.
 Decisions just… kind of… happened…